likoarve/SOFT3202-SpaceTraders/README.md

 ---

 ## Functionalities
+The functionalities implemented in this application are the ones specified in [SpaceTraders API's Getting Started Guide](https://spacetraders.io/docs/guide).
 Below are the functionalities of this application and how to access them.
 Note that these functionalities only apply to the 'online' mode of the application.